actuator/cve/README.md

   - **Description**: Adtran 834-5 11.1.0.101-202106231430 devices allow OS Command Injection via shell metacharacters to the Ping or Traceroute utility.

 ## Default Credentials / Cryptographic Attacks

+- **CVE-2025-43986**
+  - **Description**: An issue was discovered on KuWFi GC111 GC111-GL-LM321_V3.0_20191211 devices.
+The TELNET service is enabled by default and exposed over the WAN interface without authentication.

+- **CVE-2025-43982**
+  - **Description**: Shenzhen Tuoshi NR500-EA RG500UEAABxCOMSLICv3.4.2731.16.43 devices enable the SSH service by default.
+There is a hidden hard-coded root account that cannot be disabled in the GUI.

 - **CVE-2025-43980**
   - **Description**: An issue was discovered on FIRSTNUM JC21A-04 devices through 2.01ME/FN.
 They enable the SSH service by default with the credentialsn of root/admin.
 The GUI doesn't offer a way to disable the account.